Encounters (Berlinale)

 Encounters was a section of the Berlin International Film Festival's official selection.
 It was established in 2020 when the new leadership inaugurated, and the competitive section was aimed to introduce both narrative films and documentaries with innovative and independent perspective.

-In 2025, following Carlo Chatrian and Mariette Rissenbeek dismissal, the section was officially dropped by the new festival heading team.
+In 2025, following Carlo Chatrian and Mariette Rissenbeek's dismissal, the section was officially dropped by the new festival heading team.